{"copy":"Copy","expand":"Expand","collapse":"Collapse","copy_success":"Copied!","copy_error":"Copying failed!"}

 signtool verify C:\test.exe

-Detail of an application signature in Windows Explorer
+Detail of application signature in Windows Explorer

 Has this article been useful?